Plastic is like a crazy ex … it’s everywhere!

 There is a lot we DO have control over!
 Bring your own reusable bags when shopping.
-Gift yourself and others glass or stainless-steel straws and to-go cups.
+Gift yourself and others glass or stainless steel straws and to-go cups.
 Goodbye Tupperware, hello Mason jars.
-And don’t you look fine…
+And don’t you look fine …

 Jill Anenberg Lawrence is a holistic health coach, certified through The Institute for Integrative Nutrition and The Nutritious Life Studio.
 Jill also whips butts into shape as an ACE-certified personal trainer and releases humorous exercise videos on YouTube with silly cameos by her two rescue dogs.
 Raised by very health-conscious parents, a healthy lifestyle has always been second nature for her, and it’s a topic she’s consistently asked about.
-Jill’s first passion was laughing so hard her abs got a workout.
-After many years performing stand-up, she transitioned that love of entertaining into educating others on health and wellness while keeping it fun and edgy.
+Jill’s first passion is laughing so hard her abs get a workout.
+After many years performing stand-up, she took that love of entertaining into educating others on health and wellness while keeping it fun and edgy.
 Visit her at jilllawrencehealth.com and follow her on Instagram.

 (Featured Photo: Shutterstock)